react-native-async-storage/async-storage/website/docs/API.md

 `Promise` resolving with a string value, if entry exists for given `key`, or `null` otherwise.

-`Promise` can be also rejects in case of underlying storage error.
+`Promise` can also be rejected in case of underlying storage error.

 **Example**: